swiftlang/swift-evolution/proposals/nnnn-actors.md

 Nearly all changes in actor isolation are breaking changes, because the actor isolation rules require consistency between a declaration and its users:

 * A class cannot be turned into an actor or vice versa.
-* The actor isolation of a public declaration cannot be changed except between `nonisolated(unsafe)` and `nonisolated`.
+* The actor isolation of a public declaration cannot be changed.

 ## Future Directions